Your first game in 15 minutes

 Create one simple reward

-Fill the minimum fields that matter for the first run:
+Fill in the few fields that matter for a first run:

 • Reward Title